ciodar/deep-compression/README.md

 ```

 To resume a training, use the command -r followed by the path to a Pytorch Lightning checkpoint.

 In the same directory it should also be placed the JSON configuration file of the trained model.
+This is useful if you want to perform compression step by step, changing the callbacks every time.
 ```sh
 $ python train.py -r path-to-checkpoint/checkpoint.ckpt
 ```